Selling shares and other assets

 If the sales proceeds exceed £6,000 and the base cost also exceeds £6,000, then the normal capital gains tax rules apply.

-No, in these circumstances where assets form sets and are sold together, they are treated as one asset for CGT purposes.
+Derek has a table and six chairs that he will sell together for £12,000.
+In these circumstances, where assets form sets and are sold together, they are treated as one asset for CGT purposes.

 If, instead, the assets were sold separately it is possible that they could be treated as separate assets.

-Be careful, this does not mean that you could gift the table to a family member and then a couple of chairs, and so on.
-The law makes it clear that such gifts would form a series of transactions and be linked together with the higher value.
+Be careful.
+This does not mean that Derek could gift the table to a family member and then a couple of chairs a few weeks later, and so on.
+The law makes it clear that such gifts would form a series of transactions and be linked together with the higher overall value.

 Different rules apply if you sell an asset with a predictable life of not more than 50 years.
-Such assets, provided they have not been used for business purposes, are exempt from CGT entirely.
-Examples could include racehorses and computers.
+Such assets are exempt from CGT entirely provided they have not been used for business purposes.